Lambertus Nicodemus Palar

-Lambertus Nicodemus Palar (5 June 1900 – 13 February 1981), also known as Babe Palar, represented the Republic of Indonesia in various diplomatic positions most notably as the first Indonesian representative to the United Nations.
+Lambertus Nicodemus Palar (5 June 1900 – 13 February 1981), also known as Babe Palar, was an Indonesian diplomat and politician who represented the Republic of Indonesia in various diplomatic positions most notably as the first Indonesian representative to the United Nations.
 He also held ambassadorships in India, West Germany, the Soviet Union, Canada, and the United States.
+He also briefly served in the Dutch House of Representatives.
 He was the son of Gerrit Palar and Jacoba Lumanauw.

 Early life and education

 Palar attended middle school (Meer Uitgebreid Lager Onderwijs (MULO)) in Tondano.
 He moved to Java to attend high school (Algeme(e)ne Middelbare School (AMS)) in Yogyakarta where he stayed with Sam Ratulangi.
 In 1922, Palar started his studies at the Technical University (Technische Hoogeschool) in Bandung, which is now known as the Bandung Institute of Technology (Institut Teknologi Bandung (ITB)).
 At this school, Palar became acquainted with Indonesian nationalists such as Sukarno.
 A severe illness forced Palar to drop out of the school and to return to Minahasa.
 Palar eventually restarted his studies at faculty of law (Rechts Hoogeschool) in Batavia (now Jakarta) where he joined the youth organization called Young Minahasa (Jong Minahasa).
 In 1928, Palar moved to the Netherlands.